 While Guatemala has undoubtedly suffered from serious deforestation on an industrial scale in the past, it is still considered something of a biodiversity hotspot, with thousands of plants and animals in evidence, many of which cannot be found anywhere else in the world.

-Nestling alongside the Spanish culture are the native Amerindian peoples, many who can trace their lineage back to the Mayans.
+Nestling alongside the Spanish culture are the native Amerindian peoples, many of whom can trace their lineage back to the Mayans.
 These two cultures have cross-pollinated after the generations to produce a fascinating mixture of languages and cultures.

 For example, over 40% of the Guatemalan people are Mestizo – with mixed Spanish/Amerindian heritage.
-A similar number are purely of Spanish decent.
-The remainder is made up from a range of immigrants and native tribes.
+A similar number are purely of Spanish descent.
+The remainder is made up of a range of immigrants and native tribes.

 While Guatemala is considered Central America’s largest economy, it is still a painfully poor country, with much of the population surviving in poverty.
 The offshoot of this poor economic outlook is that facilities may not be up to international standards, save for perhaps Guatemala City, the capital.